iamsakshithorat/project-1/README.md

 ### 4.1 Deny Large EC2 Instance Types (Dev-Team-OU only)
-This file on repo https://github.com/iamsakshithorat/project-1.git **Logic:** Deny `ec2:RunInstances` unless the requested instance type matches an approved "small" list.
+This file on repo https://github.com/iamsakshithorat/project-1.git

+*Logic :* Deny `ec2:RunInstances` unless the requested instance type matches an approved "small" list.
 IAM permissions inside the Dev account are capped, not replaced — even a Dev IAM Admin cannot exceed this boundary, because SCPs are evaluated before IAM policies.

 ### 4.2 Deny Disabling CloudTrail (Organization Root — all accounts)
-This file on repo https://github.com/iamsakshithorat/project-1.git **Logic:** Blocks the specific API calls that would stop, delete, modify, or de-scope CloudTrail logging across every account in the organization.
+This file on repo https://github.com/iamsakshithorat/project-1.git

+*Logic :* Blocks the specific API calls that would stop, delete, modify, or de-scope CloudTrail logging across every account in the organization.
 CloudTrail is the backbone of incident response and compliance audits — if it can be disabled, every other control becomes unverifiable.

 ### 4.3 Restrict Approved Regions (Organization Root — all accounts)
-This file on repo https://github.com/iamsakshithorat/project-1.git **Logic:** Denies most actions outside the approved regions (global services like IAM, Route 53, CloudFront, STS are excluded via `NotAction` since they aren't region-scoped).
+This file on repo https://github.com/iamsakshithorat/project-1.git

+*Logic :* Denies most actions outside the approved regions (global services like IAM, Route 53, CloudFront, STS are excluded via `NotAction` since they aren't region-scoped).
 Prevents shadow-IT deployments in unapproved regions and keeps cost/monitoring centralized.

 ---